 I don’t recommend it.

-I’ve tried it a couple of times — in both instances, I ended up with slightly mushy eggplant meatballs.
+I’ve tried it a couple of times — in both instances, I ended up with slightly mushy Italian eggplant balls.

 I like them with just a dash of salt.
-But if I am in the mood to eat them slowly, I always serve these eggplant meatballs with some marinara sauce.
+But if I am in the mood to eat them slowly, I always serve these Italian eggplant balls with some marinara sauce.

 For a non-vegetarian alternative, give Mini Meatballs (Polpettine di Carne) a try!